 Introduced into service in 1991, this naval training aircraft was developed to replace the T-2 Buckeye and A-4 Skyhawk trainer aircraft.
 Initially, the T-45A had an analog design cockpit.
 Over the following years through the Required Avionics Modernization Program (RAMP), all T-45A would be upgraded to a digital cockpit display and designated the T-45C

-Below in the following videos you can experience Naval Aviators training in aircraft carrier operations with their T-45 Goshawk.
+In the following videos, you can experience Naval Aviators training in aircraft carrier operations with their T-45 Goshawk.
 Landing a fast-moving, powerful aircraft onto a carrier at night that is moving while being tossed around by the seas is one of the most difficult flight operations a pilot can perform.
 As such, these pilots will spend countless hours, days, and weeks practicing catching the cables while being graded before they are designated carrier qualified.